 1960 Olympics Rome

 In the 1960 Olympics in Rome.
-In conclusion, he timed a disappointing 23.16 in the heats placing 5th in heat 8 and did not progress.
-He was also a member of the 4×100 which was 4th in heat 4 in 41.55 and also failed to progress.
+In conclusion, he timed a disappointing 23.16 in the heats placing 5th in heat 8, and did not progress.
+He was also a member of the 4×100, which was 4th in heat 4 in 41.55, and failed to progress.

 In 1961 he clocked 10.6 and 21.9.
 He finished third in the Singapore Nationals in 22.1 in the 200m.
-By this stage at 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.
+At 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.

 Just as Cabrera had ruled the Sprints from 1949 to 1955.
-Bautista time at the top was coming to an end 1956-1961 also enjoying like Cabrerra a 6 year reign as the countries alpha sprinter.
+Bautista’s time at the top was coming to an end 1956-1961, also enjoying, like Cabrerra, a 6-year reign as the countries alpha sprinter.

 Behind Onofre, Vista, Gomez, and Gaya.
-In the 200m he was now second to his contemporary Isac Gomez.
-Bautista timed 22.0 that year and in the Asian Games in Jakarta was eliminated 4th in his heat in 22.75.
-In conclusion after that year, he had retired.
+In the 200m, he was now second to his contemporary Isac Gomez.
+However, Bautista timed 22.0 that year and in the Asian Games in Jakarta was eliminated 4th in his heat in 22.75.
+In conclusion, after that year, he had retired.

 PLEASE SHARE THIS ARTICLE